COVID-19: We are committed to health and safety. For 2021 Season updates & Re-booking Form click here.

 The Idaho Shakespeare Festival provides theater arts programming integrated into the curricula of approximately 73% of the school districts in Idaho, as well as parts of Oregon, Wyoming and Nevada.
 Through its school tours, Shakespearience and Idaho Theater for Youth, the Festival annually reaches approximately 50,000 school-age children, including those in rural and under-served communities.

-The Drama School exemplifies the Festival’s attempts to foster lifelong learning and appreciation of theater arts, providing year-round classes for students in grades pre-kindergarten through high school.
+The School of Theater exemplifies the Festival’s attempts to foster lifelong learning and appreciation of theater arts, providing year-round classes for students in grades pre-kindergarten through high school.
 Camp Shakespeare offers school-aged children and young adults the opportunity to explore the excitement of Shakespeare’s words through imaginative play.
 The Festival’s Apprenticeships and school residency programs offer extended theatrical training.

 If you are a member of a civic, professional or educational organization and would like a Festival representative to make a presentation to your group, please contact us at (208) 429-9908, ext.
-202, or via email at email@example.com.
+206, or via email at email@example.com.